 At Wico we dress to be active!
 Girls in grades 1-5 wear a Wico t-shirt/tank of their choice and their own activity-appropriate shorts.
 Girls in 6th grade and up are not required to wear uniforms, but must wear non-designer athletic clothing.
 All campers wear one-piece bathing suits.
 These dress requirements eliminate the pressure and resulting competition that girls often feel about “what to wear.”

 Campers currently in grades 6-9 have one or two socials per session.
 Wico socials are less “middle school dance” and more “dance party.”
 They are often held outside and run by a deejay with lawn games, music and snacks!

-Coach bus transportation is provided for campers from Westchester, Connecticut, Boston and New York.
+Coach bus transportation is provided for campers from Boston, Connecticut, New Jersey and Westchester.
 We chaperone flights from several major metropolitan areas.

 Parents may call their daughters at a specified time once during the session.
 Phone calls are optional.
 Girls are required to write home three times a week and we recommend parents do the same.
 Emails may also be sent to campers through the Wicosuta website.
 Parents are encouraged to share questions or concerns with the directors anytime throughout the summer.

 We post a daily summary, as well as photos, on our camp website.
 Access to this area of our website is password-protected.

 Our menu is designed to appeal to girls.
 Our chefs provide a large variety of nutritious and well-prepared selections.
 Alternatives, including vegetarian options, are available at every meal.
 Two large salad bars and a deli bar are available at lunch, as well as a daily pasta selection offered at dinner.
 Our two daily snacks include fresh fruit, healthy treats and ice cream.
 Wicosuta is a nut-aware camp.
 We do not serve nuts or nut products.

 Yes– first-time campers are bunked with at least one other camper who is at Wico for her first summer.